BushLife - Backpack Gear Load Out

 In the colder months, your hands are cold, leaving your gross motor function undesirable.
 We suggest you opt for a large Ferro rod versus its smaller counterpart.
 The large rod is easier to work with and may save your life.
 Imagine falling into an icy lake or river, coming out and then trying to spark a mini Ferro rod with frozen fingers.

 The Ferro rod is the fire-making workhorse of the woods, and it NEVER fails.
-Practice and learn how to use a Ferro rod properly – do not leave it to chance to figure it out when a dire situation occurs.
+Practice and learn how to use a Ferro rod properly – do not leave it to chance to figure it out when survival situations occur.

 Further Reading: 7 Fire Kit Survival Essentials That You Should Carry